-Branding is a key part in hosting an event for both in-person and virtual formats.
+Branding is a key part of hosting an event for both in-person and virtual formats.
 For in-person events, branding will include things like signage and any other kind of physical branded items you’ll want to promote.
-For virtual events you should prioritize aspects like a landing page design and any other digital branding.
+For virtual events, prioritize aspects like a landing page design and any other digital branding.

 When hosting a corporate event, giving yourself enough time to carefully choose the food and beverages you’ll include is very important.
-There are many factors to consider when making these decisions, including price, your intended menu, food quality, and more.
+There are many factors to consider when making these decisions, including price, your intended menu, and the food quality.

-If planning out your corporate event can seem like a daunting task, have no fear- we’ve broken down the 15 steps of the planning process.
+If corporate event planning seems like a daunting task, have no fear- we’ve broken down the 15 steps of the event planning process.

-Not having a set number of goals and objectives for your event could be one of the most detrimental things you could do!
-Collaborate with your team to see if there are any specific metrics you’d want to track, like attendee registration numbers or service sign ups during your event.
+Not having set goals and objectives for your event could be one of the most detrimental things you could do!
+Collaborate with your team to see if there are any specific metrics you’d want to track, like attendee registration numbers or service sign-ups during your event.
 Setting and writing down your goals will help you prioritize what to focus on as you begin the planning process!

 No matter what size you decide your corporate event will be, building out a detailed guest list is key.
 This includes anyone from your target audience to any guest speaker you’ve chosen and any sponsors or partners who will be at the event.
 You can even share this guest list with your attendees to build excitement around your event as well!